SofianR2/mybots/README.md

 Check your current branch using the following command: git branch

-If the branch highlighted is not finalProject, input the following commands to change to this branch: git fetch origin Final
+If the branch highlighted is not Final, input the following commands to change to this branch: git fetch origin Final

 git checkout Final